BreathXV/auto-map-editor/README.md

-# auto-map-editor
+# Automatic Map Editor

-A semi-automated map edit constructor for DayZ.
+*A semi-automatic map builder for DayZ utilizing accurate placement through coordinates, template manipulation for changing items in a certain build and many more features.*